racf/survey-module-impl-android/README.md

 - The answer to a certain question can end the survey.
 - The questionnaire is concluded until the mandatory questions are answered.
 - If you return to a questionnaire, the previous data is loaded.
--The survey is updated if the value of the versionCode attribute changes.
+- The survey is updated if the value of the versionCode attribute changes.

 ## Download this project